microsoft/accessibility-insights-service/packages/resource-deployment/README.md

 ### 4. Clean

--   Run below command to delete resource group if it exists
+-   Run below command to delete the resource group if it exists

     ```bash
     ./scripts/delete-resource-group.sh -r <resourceGroupName>